SteveBarnett/Remixing/_thinking/retreats.md

 	- But keeping some guided ones in my back pocket.
 - I've just noticed that I haven't (officially (?)) incorporated art into retreats.
 	- Sketching nature.

+## Helpful things

+- Use the iPod instead of the phone for playing guided meditations / talks.
+- Plan and write out the schedule.
+Don't have to stick to it, but having it is good.
+- Set interval bells if you're struggling to focus.

 ## Themes